New DOJ R&A

 The rule amends the regulations governing the requirements and procedures for authorizing representatives of non-profit religious, charitable, social service or similar organizations to represent persons in proceedings before EOIR and the Department of Homeland Security (DHS).
 The rule also amends the regulations concerning EOIR’s disciplinary procedures.

-CLINIC will be providing training, resources and technical assistance to assist current and future nonprofits seeking initial and renewal recognition and staff/volunteer accreditation under the new rule.
+CLINIC provides training, resources and technical assistance to help nonprofits seeking initial and renewal recognition and staff/volunteer accreditation under the new rule.
 For more information about the final rule for recognition and accreditation please visit this site and return frequently for updates as more information from the federal government is included.
-The following links will be helpful to you now as we learn details about the final rule.
+The following links will help you understand the new rule.

 - NEW Webinar Recording: Renewing DOJ Recognition and Accreditation Under the New Rule (dated 3/7/2018)

 - NEW Webinar Recording: Applying for First-Time DOJ Recognition and Accreditation Under the New Rule (dated 2/28/2018)

 - NEW Resource: Updated Step-by-Step Guide for Recognition and Accreditation by World Relief and CLINIC (last updated Feb.
 2019)

 - CLINIC Press Release: CLINIC welcomes change to immigration R&A program (dated 12/16/2016)